jennybc/545A_hw06/README.md

 1. meanLifeExpPerContinent.svg
 2. gDat.continentSortedByLifeExp.txt

+> NOTE: in JB fork, svg replaced by png globally

 To run the second part of the analysis.
 Download script 02_importAndProcess.R and run 'make importAndProcess' to generate plots of countries with best and worst life expectancy for per continents in svg format.